tatwan/fitspotting-api/README.md

 #Fit Spotting API
 http://www.fitspotting.com

-# Fit Spotting API now requires a token.
-Please send an email to request your access token.
+## Note: As of 11-NOV-2016 Fit Spotting API now requires a token.
+Due to popularity and increasing demand we now require Access Tokens.
+No formal registration required.
+Just send an email to request your access token.

 ### Fit Spotting REST API for searching hotel gym ratings, reviews and user photos